-A country in southern Europe, Spain is a country of diverse cultures and population.
-The capital Madrid is know for its nightlife and museums.
+A country in southern Europe, Spain is a country of diverse cultures and populations.
+The capital Madrid is known for its nightlife and museums.

-To get a quote by telephone or email, contact us on 0800 047 5065 (FREEPHONE) or 01273 773 017 firstname.lastname@example.org
+To get a quote by telephone or email, contact us on 0800 043 0020 / 01273 092 757 / email@example.com

 - Summary of Cover

-- Popular Destinations
+- Popular Destinations in Spain